 Often, company savings are valued over traveler satisfaction.
 One way businesses can improve policy compliance is by focusing more on improving the booking and travel experience for employees.
 In fact, 75% of the respondents from the ACTE survey said they believe improvements to traveler service can improve compliance because it can change travelers’ behavior.
 Luckily, most of them also agree that improving traveler satisfaction does not necessarily equate with higher expenses

 How can businesses enhance traveler satisfaction, though?
 They can invite traveler feedback and use that feedback to shape future policy and vendor decisions.
 Forty-four percent of the travel managers from the ACTE study reported that they have no formal structure in place for traveler feedback; instead, they rely on ad hoc emails from employees.
-Travel managers (or others involved in T&E processes) can use a simple, free, online survey tool to collect data about employees’ experiences and preferences, or they can even conduct focus groups with travelers.
+Travel managers (or others involved in T&E processes) can use a simple, free, online survey tool like Typeform, for instance, to collect data about employees’ experiences and preferences, or they can even conduct focus groups with travelers.
 The goal is to learn about their preferences and consider those preferences in relationship to future decisions about preferred channels or policy restrictions.
 While travel managers can’t let employee preferences hike up costs, if you happen to learn that a majority of employees would prefer a three-star versus four-star hotel if more funds could be allocated for dining, this approach would constitute more of a shift than an increase in costs.

 2. Get creative

 Some organizations are becoming more creative in their approaches to compliance.
 Following a GBTA conference in 2013, gamification (using social gaming strategies such as online badges and leaderboards to rank in-policy travelers) became a popular buzzword in the industry, and some thought it could enhance compliance.
-Gamification could be an inventive, fun, and cheap way to encourage travelers to use the corporate booking tool and book in-channel.
+Gamification could be an inventive, fun, and cheap way to encourage travelers to use the designated corporate booking tool and book in-channel.
 While the CEO of the tech firm Rocketrip, Dan Ruch, told BuyingBusinessTravel.com that gamification has largely failed, he says the perceived failure is because the rewards (“digital high fives and gold stars”) aren’t enough to incentivize employees.
-Rocketrip, however, offers real financial incentive.
+Rocketrip, however, offers real financial incentives.
 It employs a unique algorithm that uses a company’s travel policy, employee parameters, and real-time price data to search for travel and encourage travelers to make choices (such as a less-desirable flight) to save the company money.
 Employees, in turn, get half the money that they saved the company.

 3. Educate employees on duty of care